 - Beyond Singhik all areas in North Sikkim are accessible only with required permits.
 Bikers need a special permit to ply in Protected areas, private vehicles are not allowed in protected areas.

 - OCI holders need Inner Line permits to visit Sikkim on the strength of a valid Indian visa.
 You can apply online for Inner Line Permit here.

-- As per the rules of Sikkim State Government, out of state motorbikes are to obtain permission from the Home department of Govt. of Sikkim.
+- As per the rules of the Sikkim State Government, out-of-state motorbikes are to obtain permission from the Home department of Govt. of Sikkim.
 You can obtain get more information here.

 - For more information on ILP, PAP, etc check out this detailed informative post.